Simulation-Based Hypothesis Testing of High Dimensional Means Under Covariance Heterogeneity: Theoretical properties

-The following theorem establishes asymptotic properties of the proposed two-step testing procedure.
-Part (i) in Theorem \ref{two-step.one-sample.theory} below shows that the type I error of the proposed screening-based two-step procedures, with or without studentization, can be controlled by the prescribed significance level asymptotically.
+The following theorem establishes asymptotic properties of the proposed two-step testing procedures.
+Part (i) in Theorem \ref{two-step.one-sample.theory} below shows that the type I error of the proposed screening-based two-step procedures can be controlled by the prescribed significance level asymptotically.
 Similar to the comparison between the studentized and non-studentized tests in Theorem \ref{one-sample.power.1}, parts (ii) and (iii) in Theorem \ref{two-step.one-sample.theory} below also imply that the screening-based two-step studentized test is consistent in a larger region than its non-studentized counterpart.